kbailey117/WordPressServer/README.md

      sudo scp -i "bastionkey.pem" "ec2privatekey.pem" ubuntu@bastion-private-ipv4dns:~/
 # Verification of Docker & Docker-Compose Installation
      docker --version
-     docker-compose --version
+     docker-compose --versionaaaaaa

 # RDS Setup
-Create a MySQL RDS database and make sure the unique name is put into the .env file you cloned from repository.
-MySQL | Free-tier | Disable Autoscaling of storage | Modify the DB to use dualstack communication with EC2
+Create a MySQL RDS database and make sure the unique name is put into the .env file you cloned from repository along with MySQL | Free-tier | Disable Autoscaling of storage | Modify the DB to use dualstack communication with EC2

 # SSH Keygen for GitHub repository pull